amirh0ss3in/Black-Hole-Entropy/script.md

 > a penny, a nickel, and a dime.
 > Each one lands on either heads or tails.

-> If we list out *every possible outcome*, there are just eight.
+> If we list out *every possible outcome*, we find there are just eight.
-> Easy enough to count.
+Let's count them out.

 *(The table appears row by row)*